K. Raghavendra Hitnal

 K. Raghavendra Hitnal (born 1 June 1979) is a politician from the state of Karnataka.
 He is a member of Indian National Congress.
 He won twice as MLA from Koppal assembly constituency.

 Personal life

 He is the son of former politician K. Basavaraj Hitnal.
 He married Smt Rachana, and has a son and a daughter.
 His brother Rajasekhar Hitnal unsuccessfully contested from Koppal in the general elections 2019.

 Career

-He is a close aide of former chief minister Siddaramaiah.
+He is a close aide of chief minister Siddaramaiah.
 He contested in general assembly elections in 2013 & 2018 from Koppal and won the seat by defeating Karadi Sanganna Amarappa.